Our USA Board

 Samaritan Village’s Future

-We are currently constructing a new pig house and a new storage building.
-The next project will be to comp[lete a new office/meeting building.
+We just completed a new pig house, a new cow barn/chicken coup (housing 400 laying chickens) and a new storage building.
+The next project will be to complete a new office/meeting building.

 Go to the SPONSOR Page to read the stories of the children who are growing up at Samaritan Village.